ThomasM2568/Spotify_Auto_Discover_Weekly_Playlist/README.md

 If you encounter any issues or errors, the script will display appropriate error messages to help troubleshoot the problem. :warning:

 Please note that this script was made by Thomas Mirbey.
-If you have any questions or need further assistance, feel free to reach out via Discord (tfx_) or visit my GitHub (github.com/ThomasM2568).
+If you have any questions or need further assistance, feel free to reach out via Discord (tfx_) or visit my GitHub [GitHub Repository](https://github.com/ThomasM2568].
 Happy music listening! :musical_note: